mwvgroup/Surface-Brightness/README.md

 2. When inheriting this project there were two supernova "iPTFdkj", and "iPTFdkx" in the the input file 'GALEX flux.csv' that were missing associated redshift info and .int files).
 I took these as typos for iPTF13dkj, and iPTF13dkx.

-3. The photon counts per second for each supernova were collected manually using ds9.If the exact pixel value of the source was 0 and the location of the supernova, the pixel with a value closest to the target was used.
+3. The photon counts per second for each supernova were collected manually using ds9.
+If the exact pixel value of the source was 0 at the location of the supernova, the pixel with a value closest to the target was used.

 4. 'File list.csv' contains a list of the .tar archives and .int files corresponding to each supernova.
 It will also be updated to include a list of which .int files in which the intended target was not observed.